In the spring, our family has a special tradition of picking wild blackberries and coming straight home to make this wonderful Blackberry Crumble.

 How Do You Make the Blackberry Crumble Topping?

 It’s super easy!
 In an electric mixing bowl, combine the flour, sugar, cinnamon, pecans, and butter.
 Mix on low speed until the butter is pea sized.
+If you don’t have an electric mixer, you can also use a hand mixer or whisk.

 You can cut the butter into the flour and other ingredients by using two knifes and criss-crossing them back and forth, or by using your hands to incorporate the butter.